tri-cods/python/README.md

 [Top 500 'Greatest' Novels (1021-2015)](https://www.responsible-datasets-in-context.com/posts/top-500-novels/top-500-novels.html)

-We'll be exploring a dataset compiled by Anna Preus and Aashna Sheth featuring data about the 500 novels most widely held by OCLC libraries, compiled and curated as part of the [Responsible Datasets in Context](https://www.responsible-datasets-in-context.com/) project.
+We'll be exploring a dataset focused on the 500 novels most widely held by OCLC libraries, compiled and curated by Anna Preus and Aashna Sheth as part of the [Responsible Datasets in Context](https://www.responsible-datasets-in-context.com/) project.
+It features titles, bibliographic metadata, author demographic information, as well as OCLC holdings, GoodReads data, and Wikipedia and Project Gutenberg urls.
 We encourage you to read their [data essay](https://www.responsible-datasets-in-context.com/posts/top-500-novels/top-500-novels.html) explaining the methodology, decisions, bias, and highlights.

 ## Outline

 [Jupyter Notebook: Introduction to Python](introduction_to_python.ipynb)

+## Additional resources